Plants conquer Europe's peaks at an ever increasing rate

 Accelerated reaction to climate change

 The results show that the number of species on European peaks has increased in general.
 In addition, this increase has been happening at an ever faster rate during the last few decades.
-Species diversity is five times higher in this decade than in the decade 50 years ago.
+The increase in species diversity is five times higher in this decade than in the decade 50 years ago.
 This is due to climate change, which is also occurring at a faster rate than before.
 The higher the temperature increased in the time period between two vegetation records on one summit, the higher the increase in the number of plant species.
 ‘This is the first time that such an accelerated reaction to climate change has been demonstrated in alpine habitats,’ says SLF researcher Sonja Wipf.
 Up to now, such accelerated processes caused by ever faster global warming had been demonstrated primarily in inanimate systems such as glaciers.

 Prof. Dr. Manuel Steinbauer